Virginia police won't release video of Redskins player stop

 RICHMOND, Va. – Virginia State Police won't release video of a traffic stop involving a Washington Redskins wide receiver who said a state trooper asked if he was a gang member or drug dealer.

 Paul Richardson Jr.'s tweets about the questions he was asked during a Tuesday traffic stop prompted an internal review by state police.
-Richardson is African-American.

 Richardson just signed a $40 million five-year contract with the Redskins and was driving a new Mercedes when pulled over.
+He is African-American.

 The department said Friday that it was declining a public records request by The Associated Press for video taken from the trooper's in-car camera.
 Spokeswoman Corinne Geller said the department has the discretion to release the video under state law but has chosen not to.